-Seven hundred years ago, the last High King of Ireland was crowned.
-The man chosen was a Scotsman—Edward Bruce.
+Over seven hundred years ago, the last High King of Ireland was crowned.
+The man chosen was a Scotsman - Edward Bruce, died on this day, October 13, in 1318.
 The English colonists in Ireland vehemently opposed him.

 Edward, the brother of the King of Scotland, Robert the Bruce, led a three-year military campaign, known as the Bruce Invasion, against the Anglo-Norman lordship of Ireland.

 This invasion, which lasted from 1315 to 1318, ultimately gave rise to the two nations we recognize now as Ireland and Scotland.

 In May 1315, a Scots army of up to six thousand soldiers landed on the Antrim coast.
 That June, near Carrickfergus, many Gaelic lords led by Ó Néill of Ulster would join Bruce.

 “All the Gaels of Ireland agreed to grant him lordship and they called him King of Ireland,” declared the Irish annals.

 The invasion coincided with the Great European Famine, which brought hardship and disillusionment among Bruce’s followers.

 The annals ruefully commented: “falsehood and famine and homicide filled the country, and undoubtedly men ate each other in Ireland.”